Diagnosis

 A genetic test can confirm familial hypercholesterolemia, but it's not always necessary.
 However, a genetic test can help determine whether other family members also may be at risk.

 If one parent has familial hypercholesterolemia, each child has a 50% chance of inheriting it.
-Inheriting the altered gene from both parents can result in a rarer and more severe form of the disease.
+Inheriting the altered gene from both parents can result in a rare and more serious form of the disease.

-If you are diagnosed with familial hypercholesterolemia, doctors usually recommend that your first-degree relatives — such as siblings, parents and children — be checked for the disorder.
-This will allow treatment to begin early, if needed.
+If you are diagnosed with familial hypercholesterolemia, healthcare professionals usually recommend that your first-degree relatives — such as siblings, parents and children — be checked for the condition.
+This allows for treatment to begin early, if needed.

 Treatment

-Familial hypercholesterolemia treatment focuses on reducing the extremely high levels of LDL (bad) cholesterol.
+Familial hypercholesterolemia treatment focuses on reducing the extremely high levels of LDL cholesterol, also called the "bad" cholesterol.
 This helps lower the risk of heart attack and death.

 Medications

-Most people with familial hypercholesteremia will need to take more than one medication to control their LDL cholesterol levels.
+Most people with familial hypercholesteremia need to take more than one medicine to control their LDL cholesterol levels.
 Options include:

 • Statins.
-These drugs block a substance the liver needs to make cholesterol.
-Examples include atorvastatin (Lipitor), fluvastatin (Lescol XL), lovastatin (Altoprev), pitavastatin (Livalo), pravastatin, rosuvastatin (Crestor) and simvastatin (Zocor).
+These medicines block a substance the liver needs to make cholesterol.
+Examples include atorvastatin (Lipitor), fluvastatin (Lescol XL), lovastatin, pitavastatin (Livalo), pravastatin, rosuvastatin (Crestor) and simvastatin (Zocor).

 • Ezetimibe (Zetia).
-This drug limits the absorption of cholesterol contained in the food you eat.
-If statins don't reduce cholesterol enough, doctors often suggest adding ezetimibe.
+This medicine limits the absorption of cholesterol contained in the food you eat.
+If statins don't reduce cholesterol enough, healthcare professionals often suggest adding ezetimibe.

 • PCSK9 inhibitors.
-These newer drugs — alirocumab (Praluent) and evolocumab (Repatha) — help the liver absorb more LDL cholesterol, which lowers the amount of cholesterol circulating in the blood.
-They're injected under the skin every few weeks and are very expensive.
+These newer medicines — alirocumab (Praluent), evolocumab (Repatha) and inclisiran (Leqvio) — help the liver absorb more LDL cholesterol, which lowers the amount of cholesterol circulating in the blood.
+They are injected under the skin every few weeks or months and are very expensive.

 Other treatments

-In severe cases, people with familial hypercholesterolemia may also need to periodically undergo a procedure that filters the excess cholesterol from their blood.
+People with more-serious familial hypercholesterolemia also may need to periodically have a procedure that filters the excess cholesterol from their blood.
 Some may need liver transplants.

 Self care